 Average New Cases Per 10,000 residents based on a 14 day rolling average.

-Impact on the local level is moderate and the regional level is moderate.
+Impact on the local level is minimal and the regional level is moderate.

-SCPHD is investigating one outbreak in local long-term care facilities.
+SCPHD is investigating one outbreak in local long-term care facilities and one cluster in a local business.